Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Dynamic analysis of integrated betas

 \subsection{Dynamic realized beta models}

 In this section, we conduct a dynamic analysis of integrated betas.

-To check the low-frequency time series structure of high-frequency-based market betas, we draw auto-correlation function (ACF) plots for daily realized integrated betas for the top 50 large trading volume stocks in Figure \ref{Figure-1}.
-Figure \ref{Figure-1} shows that the realized beta has a long memory auto-regressive structure.
+To check the low-frequency time series structure of high-frequency-based market betas, we draw autocorrelation function (ACF) plots for daily realized integrated betas for the top 50 large trading volume stocks in Figure \ref{Figure-1}.
+Figure \ref{Figure-1} shows that the realized beta has a persistent autoregressive structure.
 To account for this beta dynamics, we consider the ARMA($p,q$) structure on integrated betas as follows:

-where $D_n = I\beta_{n} - h_n$ is martingale and $h_n$ is $\mathcal{F}_{n-1}$-adapted.
+where $D_n = I\beta_{n} - h_n$ is martingale difference and $h_n$ is $\mathcal{F}_{n-1}$-adapted.
 We call this dynamic realized beta (DR Beta) model.
 The model \eqref{eq:ARMApq-beta} is equivalent to the following model:

 where $\gamma_{i}^{g} = -\gamma_{i}$, $\alpha_{i}^{g} = \alpha_{i} \mathbf{1}_{\{i \leq p\}} + \gamma_{i} \mathbf{1}_{\{i \leq q\}}$, and $\theta = (\omega, \gamma^{g}_{1}, \ldots, \gamma^{g}_{q}, \alpha^{g}_{1}, \ldots, \alpha^{g}_{p \lor q})$ is model parameter.
 Since \eqref{eq:DRBeta} is more practicable than \eqref{eq:ARMApq-beta}, we focus on estimating parameters of \eqref{eq:DRBeta}.